-This test will become more difficult as more digits are added, and digits are continuously added until the user starts forgetting the digits.
+This test will become more difficult as more digits are added to the sequence, and digits are continuously added until the user starts forgetting the digits.
 According to research, the magic number most people remember is “7 plus or minus 2” items.
 This means an average short term memory can hold 5 to 9 digits.
 These "items" can be digits, words, or other units of information.
 This limit is one reason why phone numbers, excluding the area code, are typically seven digits long.

 Long Term Memory Test